Our Customers

 Coca-Cola Bottling

-There is a Coke bottling plant in St. Louis, located on Chouteau Ave.
-On the layout, we put ours in the LaSalle Park area just to confuse the masses.
+There is a Coke bottling plant in St. Louis, located on Chouteau Ave, but it wasn’t a customer of the Missouri Pacific Lines.
+We included it anyway, and put ours in the Zone 7 area for operating interest..
 The building is modeled from Walther’s Brook Hill Farm Dairy kit.

 Our plant receives empty bottles, bottle caps, carbon dioxide gas, and sugar, and other secret ingredients by rail.